dadooda/rails_dt/README.md

 Somewhere in your `app/views/layouts/application.html.erb`, add:

-    <% DT.p "hello, world" %>
+    <% DT.p "hello, world!" %>

-Refresh a page that uses this layout.
-You should see "hello, world" beneath your main page content.
+Refresh the page.
+You should see "hello, world!":

+* In your application log.
+* In `log/dt.log`.
+* On the web page, if you've set it up (see above).

 Debugging...